digital-land/technical-documentation/docs/data-operations-manual/How-To-Guides/Adding/Add-a-new-dataset-and-collection.md

 Next, execute the collection in the [Airflow staging environment](https://pipelines.staging.planning.data.gov.uk/home).
 If the run is successful, share the [Planning Data staging URL](https://www.staging.planning.data.gov.uk/) with Data Design team for review.

-The collection will execute in production during the overnight run.
-If you don’t want the collection to run in production for any reason, disable the DAG for it in the [Airflow production environment](https://pipelines.planning.data.gov.uk/home).
+If you don't want the collection to run in production yet, set `availability` to `staging` or `development` in the dataset specification (Step 3) this will ensure that the new dataset will only apprear in lower environments.

 ####  Re-publish DAGs